 Don’t forget that windows allow sunlight into the room, this causes the temperature to rise, so ventilation in the form of an opening window is ideal.

-Many windows can be opened manually by hand while some can be opened by installing an electrical switch.
-This obviously costs more.
+Many popular roof windows can be opened manually by hand while some can be opened by installing an electrical switch, which obviously costs more.

 How Much Light Do You Get Through a Sun Tunnel or Window?